To Charge or to Sell? EV Pack Useful Life Estimation via LSTMs, CNNs, and Autoencoders: Introduction and Background

-where $C_t$ is the current capacity and $C_0$ is the nominal capacity.
-The BMS adjust therefore its functioning according to the estimated SOH to ensure the vehicle performance and safety, until the health indicators reach the target limits, after which the battery should be replaced.
-The battery manufacturers usually set the capacity threshold under which the battery is no more suitable for EVs application to 80\% of the nominal capacity \cite{DUONG2000244}, measured under a standardized test.
-Such threshold is called end-of-life (EOL).
-Despite this, the battery might be replaced before the threshold if the internal resistance goes above a normal level \cite{XIONG201818}.
-The threshold is recommended to be 80\% also by the Center for Advanced Life Cycle Engineering (CALCE) in the University of Maryland \cite{calce} and 70\% by the NASA’s Prognostics Center of Excellence (PCoE) \cite{nasadata}.
-In the context of replacement and secondary use planning, it is useful to \emph{predict} how the SOH will evolve through time and when the battery will reach its EOL.
-This is defined by the RUL which is typically described as the number of cycles remaining until EOL \cite{chen2020remaining, en10050691, NG2014114}.
+where $C_t$ is the current capacity and $C_0$ is the nominal capacity. \textls[-15]{The International Electrotechnical Commission (IEC) \cite{IEC}, International Organization for Standardization (ISO)~\cite{ISO},} and Institute of Electrical and Electronics Engineers Standards Association (IEEE-SA) \cite{IEEE-standard} have proposed standards to measure the battery capacity in a standard condition using direct methods that are taken as a reference to compute $C_t$ and $C_0$.
+The BMS adjusts its functioning according to the estimated SOH to ensure vehicle performance and safety until the health indicators reach the target limits, after which the battery should be replaced.
+Battery manufacturers usually set the capacity threshold under which the battery is no longer suitable for EV applications to 80\% of the nominal capacity \cite{DUONG2000244}, measured under a standardized test.
+Such threshold is called the end-of-life (EOL).
+Despite this, the battery might be replaced before the threshold if the internal resistance rises above a \mbox{normal level \cite{XIONG201818}.} The threshold is also recommended to be 80\% by the Center for Advanced Life Cycle Engineering (CALCE) at the University of Maryland \cite{calce} and 70\% by NASA’s Prognostics Center of Excellence (PCoE) \cite{nasadata}.
+In the context of replacement and secondary use planning, it is helpful to \emph{{predict} } how the SOH will evolve through time and when the battery will reach its EOL.
+This is defined by the RUL, which is typically described as the number of cycles remaining until EOL \cite{chen2020remaining, en10050691, NG2014114}.